Companies

 Samsung Memory

-Largest memory chip maker globally by market share in DRAM, NAND flash, and HBM, pending confirmation from latest industry reports (e.g., Q3/Q4 2024 data).
+Largest memory chip maker globally by market share in DRAM, NAND flash, and HBM per available data through Q3 2024 (e.g., TrendForce); pending confirmation from Q4 2024 industry reports.

 Screen Holdings